munificent/craftinginterpreters/book/functions.md

 global environment.
 We lost the environment for `makeCounter()` where `i` is bound.

 Let's go back in time a bit.
-Here's what the environment chain looks like right when we declare `count()` inside the body of `makeCounter()`:
+Here's what the environment chain looked like right when we declared `count()` inside the body of `makeCounter()`:

 <img src="image/functions/body.png" alt="The environment chain inside the body of makeCounter()." />

 So at the point where the function is declared, we can see `i`.
 But when we return from `makeCounter()` and exit its body, the interpreter discards that environment.
-Since the interpreter isn't keeping the environment surrounding `count()` around, it's up to the function object itself to hang on to it.
+Since the interpreter doesn't keepi the environment surrounding `count()` around, it's up to the function object itself to hang on to it.

 This data structure is called a <span name="closure">"closure"</span> because it